Islamic State radio show seeks new recruits in Afghanistan

 It can be heard in Nangarhar, the eastern province where Islamic State has established its stronghold.
 It controls several districts wrested from the Taliban, who are seeking to re-establish their hard-line Islamist regime after being toppled by U.S.-led military intervention in 2001.

-In one program, an Islamic State member said the broadcasts were to counter the negative public image of the group fostered by reports of extreme violence.
+In one programme, an Islamic State member said the broadcasts were to counter the negative public image of the group fostered by reports of extreme violence.

 "There are many projects to defame us," the member, identified as Jan Aqa Shafaq, said.
 "Most of our young generation, these 'lipstick young' who shave closely and wear the kind of clothing that does not distinguish them from females, create such propaganda."